domin-ant/invent-bt-fs-technical-test/README.md

 > To start the backend ensure you are in the `/backend/typescript` and run `npm run build` and `npm start` the service will start on [http://localhost:3010](http://localhost:3010)

-- C# - with .NET Core 3.1 or .NET 6
+- C# - with .NET 8

-> To start the backend ensure you are in the `/backend/csharpdotnet-3/dotnetcore3` or `/backend/csharpdotnet-6/dotnet6` and run `dotnet run` the service will start on [http://localhost:5050](http://localhost:5050)
+> To start the backend ensure you are in the `/backend/csharpdotnet-8/dotnet8` and run `dotnet run` the service will start on [http://localhost:5050](http://localhost:5050)

 ## Task